 Consistent with its compensation philosophy and the principle of aligning the interests of management and directors of the Company with the interests of its stockholders, the Board of Directors has implemented stock ownership guidelines for "Specified Officers" (defined in the guidelines as those officers required to file beneficial ownership reports with the SEC) and non-employee directors.

-Under the guidelines, the Company's Chief Executive Officer is required to own an amount of our common stock which is equal to or exceeds three times such Chief Executive Officer's annual base salary, and Specified Officers other than the Chief Executive Officer are required to own an amount of our common stock which is equal to or exceeds such officer's annual base salary.
-Also under the guidelines, within three (3) years of the later of the date of adoption of these guidelines or the appointment to the Board of Directors, each of the Company's non-employee directors is required to have a stock ownership position in the Company in an amount no less than three times their annual cash retainer for their director service, exclusive of any retainers for committee membership or committee chair service.
+Beneficial Owner Stock Ownership Guideline Chief Executive Officer > 3x annual base salary Specified Officers other than Chief Executive Officer > 1x annual base salary Non-employee directors > 3x annual cash retainer

+Within three (3 years) of the later of the date of adoption of these guidelines or the appointment to the Board of Directors, each of the Company's non-employee directors is required to have a stock ownership position in the Company in an amount no less than three times their annual cash retainer for their director service, exclusive of any retainers for committee membership or committee chair service.